-The UH Core Advisory Committee Records document the development of the University of Houston's Core Curriculum from 1966 to 1992.
-Materials include university self studies, task force and committee reports, core curriculum documents, and undergraduate council minutes.
+The UH Core Advisory Committee Records document the development of the University of Houston's Core Curriculum from 1966 to 1998.
+Materials include university self studies, task force and committee reports, core curriculum documents, final reports, and undergraduate council minutes.

 Open for Research.

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.